 - Professional license: In Alabama, certain types of businesses, such as beauty shops, photographers, restaurants, and others, require professional licensing.

-- Sales tax license: A sales tax license from the Alabama Department of Revenue is necessary to sell products and certain services in the state.
+- Sales tax license: A Alabama sales tax license from the Alabama Department of Revenue is necessary to sell products and certain services in the state.

 File Alabama LLC Annual Reports